sienago/VistaTheme/README.md

 # VistaTheme
 Vista inspired Obsidian theme.

-This is still a work in progres so there are might be some bugs on the appearance.
+This is still a work in progres so there might be some bugs on the appearance.

 Works best with the following base themes: Border, LaTeX, Neuborder, velocity, wkipedia.